 Laminate flooring looks great in pretty much any room of your house, thanks to its versatile design and neat finish, but a great flooring is only as good as the underlay beneath it.
 But does laminate need underlay?
 And can you use the same underlay as for carpets?
 This guide will answer your questions and explain the specific features to look out for in underlay for laminate flooring.

 Flooring underlay helps to keep your floor level, provides comfort and warmth, reduces noise, and generally prolongs the life of your flooring.
 But not all underlay is the same.
-Laminate underlay is much thinner than carpet underlay – usually, only about 3mm while carpet underlay can be 10mm thick.
+Laminate underlay is much thinner than carpet underlay – usually, only about 3mm while carpet underlay can be 10mm thick (if you want to find out more about the best underlay for carpets, take a look at our other guide).
 Our laminate flooring underlay is easy to install, keeps your laminate dry and comes in a wide range of thicknesses and densities to suit your home and budget.

 Long story short – no, you don’t necessarily need any underlay to put down laminate flooring in your home, but we strongly recommend it!
 You can opt to place your laminate boards directly on top of your subfloor, but the costs of going without underlay for your laminate flooring can rapidly outweigh any short-term savings.

 You’ll soon find that you’re missing out on a lot of the benefits that come up with including underlay into your flooring plans, especially when the colder months come around or there’s an accidental liquid spill or two.